Tallinn (Estonia)

 Since January 2018, all LNG-powered marine vessels (ships running on liquefied natural gas as primary fuel) receive a 4% tonnage fee discount when berthing in Port Tallinn.
 The LNG fuel doesn't produce any solid (soot) particles and sulfur (in comparison to diesel engines), while the levels of NOx and COx emissions are significantly lower (in comparison to natural gas).

-In October 2018, the seaports Tallinn and Helsinki, together with the ferry companies Tallink, Viking Line and Eckero Line, received EUR 21,4 million as EU funding for passenger terminal and infrastructure developments as part of a TWIN-PORT project with total budget EUR 71,2 million and scheduled completion by 2023.
+In October 2018, the seaports Tallinn and Helsinki, together with the ferry companies Tallink, Viking Line and Eckero Line, received EUR 21,4 million as EU funding for passenger terminal and infrastructure developments (completed in 2021) as part of a TWIN-PORT project with total budget EUR 71,2 million.

 In 2019-Q4, at West Harbour was completed a project to improve port's transportation infrastructure and reduce congestion, noise and air pollution.
 At the Old City Harbour was installed auto-mooring and shoreside power systems supplied by ABB.
 The ferry port also constructed sewerages (at all passenger ship quays) to expand its wastewater service.
 By 2020-H1, all ferry companies have to retrofit their Ro-Pax ships to be able to shut down their auxiliary engines while docked, resulting in quiet operations and zero pollution at berths.